reenas/tlo-task/task1.md

 In this lesson, we will apply our knowledge of JavaScript Closures, to create a simple Todo manager.

-The plan is:
+A closure is a function that has access to variables  in its outer scope even after the outer function is returned.

+This is achieved by creating a reference to the variables in the enclosing scope and keeping that reference alive, so that the inner function can still access the variables even when the outer function has completed.

+To achieve this
-We will create a parent(in context of closure) todoList function.
+We will create a parent(in context of closure)  **todoList** function.
-Inside todoList, we will define two child functions add and markAsComplete to perform respective operations.
+Inside **todoList**, we will define two child functions which are named as **add** and **markAsComplete** to perform respective operations.
-And in the end, we will make sure that the todoList function returns the list of all todos along with the add and markAsComplete function.
+And in the end, we will make sure that the **todoList** function returns the list of all **todos** along with the **add** and **markAsComplete** function.

 The implementation
 In this lesson, we will make use of the Node.js REPL.
-Open the terminal and run with the node command to go inside the REPL mode.
+Open the conso;e and run with the node command to go inside the REPL mode.

 So, let's get started.